cyrusdiego/grok-js/README.md

 ## Motivation

 Syntax can be a big stumbling block when learning a new language.
-Even worse, it is often difficult to seperate the syntax and semantics of a piece of code which makes Googling difficult.
+Even worse, it is often difficult to separate the syntax and semantics of a piece of code which makes Googling difficult.
 For example with the line of code below.

 ```js
 const [message, setMessage] = useState("Hello world!");